stdekker/open-data-maps/README.md

 ## Atrtribution

-This project is based on an original project that was created by [Benjamin W. Broersma](https://www.broersma.com) and [Bob van Vliet](www.bvvlt.nl).
-Although this code is completely rebuilt from scratch, with a lot of AI assistance, I have borrowed many concepts from the original project.
+This app is based on an original project that was created by [Benjamin W. Broersma](https://www.broersma.com) and [Bob van Vliet](www.bvvlt.nl).
+Although this code is completely rebuilt from scratch, with a lot of AI assistance, I have borrowed many concepts from their original project.

 ## License

 This code is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ### Data attribution

 All data used in this project is provided by the Dutch government and is available under the [Open Data License](https://www.pdok.nl/nl/over-pdok/open-data/open-data-licenties/open-data-licentie-gemeenten-wijken-buurten-2022).